Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-The definition of \textsc{GAtt} by \cref{def:edgeattributiondefinition} satisfies the two design principles (\textit{i.e.}, proximity effect (\textbf{P1}) and contribution adjustment (\textbf{P2})).
-We now perform an ablation study to validate the effectiveness of the contribution adjustment principle.
-To this end, we devise two variants \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$, simply adding all attention weights uniformly corresponding to the target edge in the computation tree and replacing the weighted summation in \cref{eq:edgeattributiondefinition} with averaging to remove the effects of the proximity effect, respectively.
-Specifically, \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$ are defined as,
+\paragraph{Ablation Study.} \textsc{GAtt} in Definition~\ref{def:edgeattributiondefinition} is developed in the sense of satisfying the two design principles (\textit{i.e.}, proximity effect (\textbf{P1}) and contribution adjustment (\textbf{P2})).
+We now perform an ablation study to validate the effectiveness of each design element using the GAT model.
+To this end, we devise two variants \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$ by simply adding all attention weights uniformly corresponding to the target edge in the computation tree and replacing the weighted summation in Eq.~(\ref{eq:edgeattributiondefinition}) with averaging to remove the effects of the proximity effect, respectively.
+More specifically, \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$ are defined as

 respectively.
-The properties of different edge attribution calculation methods are summarized in \cref{table:Methodcomparison}.
+The properties of different edge attribution calculation methods are summarized in Table~\ref{table:Methodcomparison}.

-{\bf Evaluation of faithfulness.} We compare the performance among \textsc{GAtt}, \textsc{GAtt}$_\textsc{sim}$, \textsc{GAtt}$_\textsc{avg}$, and \textsc{AvgAtt} by running experiments with respect to the faithfulness on the Cora, Citeseer, and Pubmed datasets. \cref{table:ablationstudy} summarizes the performance of each method by averaging over all 7 measures and metrics (\textit{i.e.}, 3 correlation metrics for $\Delta_{\text{PC}}$ and $\Delta_{\text{NE}}$ each and AUROC for $\Delta_{\text{p}}$).
-Comparing \textsc{GAtt} and its variants, we observe that \textsc{GAtt} consistently outperforms both \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$ for all cases.
-In particular, the performance degradation of the variants is generally more severe for 3-layer GATs.
-This is because the effect of the contribution adjustment (\textbf{P2}) and the cardinality of $\Lambda_v(e_{i,j})$ are more significant in 3-layer GATs since the length of each attention flow are longer as well as the number of flows to consider is much higher compared to 2-layer GATs.
+We compare the performance among \textsc{GAtt}, \textsc{GAtt}$_\textsc{sim}$, \textsc{GAtt}$_\textsc{avg}$, and \textsc{AvgAtt} by running experiments with respect to the faithfulness on the Cora, Citeseer, and Pubmed datasets using GATs.
+Table~\ref{table:ablationstudy} summarizes the results of ablation by reporting the Pearson's coefficient values for $\Delta_{\text{PC}}$.
+We observe that \textsc{GAtt} consistently outperforms both \textsc{GAtt}$_\textsc{sim}$ and \textsc{GAtt}$_\textsc{avg}$ for all cases.
+In particular, we observe the performance degradation of \textsc{GAtt}$_\textsc{sim}$ is generally more severe for 3-layer GATs.
+This is because the effects of the contribution adjustment (\textbf{P2}) and the cardinality of $\Lambda_v(e_{i,j})$ are more significant in a 3-layer GAT since the length of each attention flow is longer and the number of flows to consider is much higher compared to the case of 2-layer GATs.